-Breaking News | Rapper Lil Wayne pleads guilty to firearms charges
+Breaking News | Rapper Lil Wayne Pleads Guilty To Firearms Charges

 The 38-year-old artist, whose real name is Dwayne Michael Carter Jr, was found to be carrying a gun and bullets when police searched a private plane in Miami in December last year.

-“Your honour, I plead guilty,” he reportedly told US District Judge Kathleen Williams during a virtual hearing.
+“Your honor, I plead guilty,” he reportedly told US District Judge Kathleen Williams during a virtual hearing.

 The Miami Herald said that Lil Wayne — who has a home in south Florida — admitted the gold-plated pistol found in his luggage was his.
 He told police the weapon had been given to him as a Father’s Day gift.